NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox is active for 6 frames, up from 4
     - Made a mid, from a high
     - Made strong power, from medium power
+- 8A
-- 8A projectiles have an additional frame gap between their spawn
+    - Projectiles have an additional frame gap between their spawn
+    - Grabbable the entire move
 - JB hitboxes made slightly bigger
 - JA throws two shurikens
 - 2Y added as a knockdown throw for 40 damage